splattner/vdcd-bridge/README.md

 This Golang based project allows to integrate existing smart devices (specially lights and relays) into the [digitalSTROM](https://www.digitalstrom.com/) system.
 The project uses the free virtual device connector (vdc) from [plan44](https://github.com/plan44/vdcd).

 Currently the following devices are supported:
 * [Tasmota](https://github.com/plan44/vdcd) based relays.
-Uses MQTT for discovery and the HTTP Api for control of the device
+Uses MQTT for discovery and control of the device
 * [Shelly](https://shelly.cloud/) based relays.
 Uses MQTT for discovery and control of the device.